1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Preliminary results

-We conclude this subsection by stating two useful bounds concerning the minimum of the BBM, see Equations (C.1) and (C.2) of \cite{maillardpain2018-1}).
-The first one concerns the global minimum of the BBM: for any $M > 0$, we have
+We now state two following useful bounds concerning the minimum of the BBM.
+The first one concerns the global minimum of the BBM and can be found in \cite[Eq.\@ (D.1)]{maillardpain2019}: for any $M > 0$, we have